Y Chromosome and Human Cancers

 The Y chromosome is critical for male development and physiology, such as spermatogenesis.
 However, dysfunctions of its genes could contribute to diseases that are male-specific, such as testicular germ cell tumors, the number one cancer among young men between the ages of 15 to 35 years, and prostate cancer, affecting primarily the elderly population, and numerous diseases that have a male-preference in their manifestation.
 Examples of the latter include autism, hepatocellular carcinoma and Hirschsprung's disease.
 Hence, although the Y chromosome is essential for normal male development and physiology, it is also a genetic burden for man.

-Clues of the oncogenic role of the Y chromosome have come from observations that XY sex-reversed and/or intersex patients develop gonadoblastoma at extremely high frequency in thier dysgenetic gonads at early ages.
+Clues of the oncogenic role of the Y chromosome have come from observations that patients with disorders of sex development (DSD) with residual Y materials develop gonadoblastoma at extremely high frequency in thier dysgenetic gonads at early ages.
 A gonadoblastoma locus on the Y chromosome (GBY) has been proposed to explain such high penetrance of this type of germ cell tumors among patients harboring a mutated or dysfunctional Y chromosome.
 Numerous studies, by our laboratory and others, suggest that the testis-specific protein Y-encoded (TSPY) gene is the putative gene for GBY.
 Indeed, TSPY is abundantly expressed in gonadoblastoma and is associated with the oncogenesis of this type of tumors in XY females (Figure 3), as well as testicular germ cell tumors (TGCTs), seminomas, selected nonseminomas, intracranial germ cell tumors of male origin, and somatic cancers including prostate cancer, hepatocellular carcinoma and melanoma.

 Functions of TSPY Gene in Normal Physiology and Diseases